zoogies/acerola-jam-0/README.md

 ENGINE

 - the first scene we load doesnt get the scene load callback on load since that occurs before engine fully init, so entry has to do it itself as a dumb hack

+## ideas

+question mark for bind until you located it first time
+- commentary